-The 7 Best Hardware Encoders for Live Streaming
+The 7 Best Hardware Encoders for Live Streaming (Update)

-If you have questions about what to look for in a hardware encoder, this article will walk you the right things to look for before buying one.
+If you have questions about what to look for in a hardware encoder, this article will walk you through the right things to look for before buying one.
 I’ll also identify some of the best hardware encoders in multiple categories.
-For transparency’s sake, I haven’t been hands-on with all of these encoders personally and have chosen several of them based on features, specifications, and user reviews.
+For transparency’s sake, I haven’t been hands-on with all these encoders personally and have chosen several of them based on features, specifications, and user reviews.

 What Is an Encoder and Why Is Hardware Better?